Open book assessments test a student’s ability to find and apply information and knowledge rather than recall it from

-A detailed comparison of the functionality of each system is also available and can be downloaded at the end of this guide.
+A detailed comparison of the functionality of each system (Excel) is also available.

 The following guidance has been developed with the Programmes and Assessment Team (Student Education Service).
 Please direct questions about this guidance to the exams team: firstname.lastname@example.org.

 This will provide clarity and consistency for students and ensure that the assessment load for students on interdisciplinary programmes is properly managed.

 In exceptional circumstances where there is a specific Professional, Statutory and Regulatory Bodies (PSRB) requirement, it may be appropriate to set a time-limited assessment in which students have a specific period (e.g. 3 hours) to complete their assessment once they start it.

 In these cases, students should be allowed to start the assessment at any point during the 48-hour period to accommodate differing time zones and interdisciplinary deadlines.
 Disability adjustments must be made where appropriate.
 Schools taking this approach must contact the Faculty Assessment Manager.

 Schools should ensure that there is a clear process in place to support timely responses to student queries, both on the content of the assessment and the logistics.
 It should be made clear to students at what times support will be available (including services and systems support).
 When planning this support, please consider students taking examinations in differing time zones.

-When setting an online open assessment, it is important to provide students with clear instructions as to what is required of them.
+If setting an online open assessment, it is important to provide students with clear instructions.
 Students are likely to be unfamiliar with this form of assessment.
-For each exam, a rubric should be published which should set out clear expectations for how the work will be evaluated, such as:
+For each exam, a rubric should be published which should set clear expectations for how the work will be evaluated, such as:

 Exam rubrics should be published within the Assessment area in the Minerva module.
 An Online Time-limited rubric template is available from your SES team.